-8VAC20-781-50.
+8VAC20-781-40.
 General recordkeeping.

 - A. Staff and children's records shall be treated confidentially.
 A child's record required by this chapter shall be made available to the child's parent in accordance with § 20-124.6 of the Code of Virginia.
-Information in the child's record shall not be made public without the written consent of the parent. - B. Records and reports on children and staff required by this chapter shall be maintained and made accessible for two years after termination of services or separation from employment unless specified otherwise in this chapter. - C. The licensee shall keep all records required by 8VAC20-781-60 and 8VAC20-781-70 in locked files or a secure electronic file, except for those required to be accessible pursuant to 8VAC20-781-600; and access to such files should be restricted according to a principle of least privilege. - D. Records required by this chapter shall be kept current and accurate.
+Information in the child's record shall not be made public without the written consent of the parent. - B. Records and reports on children and staff required by this chapter shall be maintained and made accessible for two years after termination of services or separation from employment unless specified otherwise in this chapter. - C. The licensee shall keep all records required by 8VAC20-781-50 through 8VAC20-781-80 in locked files or a secure electronic file, except for those required to be accessible pursuant to 8VAC20-781-590; and access to such files should be restricted according to a principle of least privilege.
+Records shall remain accessible during power outages and emergencies. - D. Records required by this chapter shall be kept current and accurate.

-8VAC20-781-60.
+8VAC20-781-50.
 Children's records.

-A. Each center shall maintain and keep on the premises a separate record for each child enrolled.

-- B. Each enrolled child's record shall contain the following information that is required upon enrollment unless otherwise stated: - 1.
-Name, nickname (if any), gender, birth date of the child, and address; - 2.
-Name, home address, and phone number of each parent who has custody; - 3.
+- A. Each center shall maintain and keep on the premises a separate record for each child enrolled. - B. Each enrolled child's record shall contain the following information prior to the first day of attendance, unless otherwise stated: - 1.
+Name, preferred name (if any), sex, birth date of the child, and address; - 2.
+Name, home address, and phone number of each parent who has custody: - 3.
 Name and phone number of two designated people to call in an emergency if a parent cannot be reached; - 4.
 Names of persons to whom the child may be released, including any agencies the parent has a contract in place with to provide a specialized service to the child.
-Appropriate legal paperwork shall be on file when a custodial parent requests the center not to release the child to the other parent; - 5.
-A list of health issues, including allergies; intolerances to medication, food, or other substances; chronic physical or medical conditions; special needs; dietary preferences; and pertinent behavioral or developmental information; - 6.
-For items in subdivision 5 that are reasonably likely to result in a medical emergency, an emergency care plan that has been developed in consultation with a physician or physician's designee; - 7.
-Written agreements as required by 8VAC20-781-420; - 8.
+Appropriate legal paperwork shall be on file when a custodial parent requests the center not to release the child to the other parent; - A list of health issues, including allergies; intolerances to medication or other substances; chronic physical or medical conditions; special needs; dietary restrictions; dietary preferences; pertinent behavioral or developmental information and any special accommodations needed; - 6.
+For items in subdivision 5 of this section that are reasonably likely to result in a medical emergency, an emergency care plan that has been developed in consultation with a physician or physician's designee; - 7.
+Written agreements as required by 8VAC20-781-410; - 8.
 Previous child day care and schools attended by the child, as well as any child day care or school concurrently attended by the child; - 9.
-Documentation of viewing proof of the child's identity and age as outlined in § 22.1-289.049 of the Code of Virginia; - 10.
-Documentation of health information as required by 8VAC20-781-90.
-When a center assumes responsibility for the child directly from a school or the center transfers responsibility of the child directly to the school, the center is not required to maintain documentation required by subsections A and B of 8VAC20-781-90 of the school's records for that child; - 11.
-Documentation of the enrollment of a child experiencing homelessness enrolled under provision of subsection C of 8VAC20-781-90; and - 12.
-The date of initial attendance and the last day of attendance. - C. The center shall document annually that the parent has confirmed that information in the child's record is accurate.
+Documentation of viewing proof of the child's identity and age as outlined in § 22.1-289.049 of the Code of Virginia;

+- 208 10.
+Documentation of health information as required by 8VAC20-781-80.
+When a center assumes responsibility for the child directly from a school or the center transfers responsibility of the child directly to the school, the center is not required to maintain documentation required by subsections A and B of 8VAC20-781-80 of the school's records for that child; - 11.
+Documentation of the enrollment of a child experiencing homelessness enrolled under provision of subsection C of 8VAC20-781-80; and - 12.
+The date of initial attendance and the last day of attendance. - C. The center shall document annually that the parent has confirmed that information in the child's record is accurate. - 218 8VAC20-781- 60.
-8VAC20-781-70.
 Staff records.